Ion (DC Comics): Power of Ion

 Kyle first assumes the Ion identity after a prolonged series of events stemming from the death of his girlfriend Alex.
 First, he unconsciously expels all his feelings of rage from himself, which takes physical form as one of Kyle's childhood nightmares and calls itself Oblivion.
 Kyle defeats Oblivion in the "Circle of Fire" storyline, and his powers are boosted as a result.
-Over time, his powers begin to grow even stronger until Kyle realized he is tapping into the Green Lantern energy left in the sun after Hal Jordan died.
-After a battle over control of the power with the villain Nero, Kyle absorbs all the powers of the Green Lantern Corps, resulting in Kyle taking the name Ion.
+Over time, his powers begin to grow even stronger until Kyle realized he is harnessing the Green Lantern energy left in the sun after Hal Jordan's death during "The Final Night".
+After a battle over control of the power with the villain Nero, Kyle absorbs all the powers of the Green Lantern Corps and becomes Ion.

 Kyle uses his newly expanded abilities to recreate the Guardians of the Universe on the planet Oa, whom he places in the care of Ganthet and orders him to teach them humility, and then recharges the Central Power Battery on Oa.
-Kyle divests himself of his new abilities soon afterward when he realizes he is losing touch with the people he was protecting.
+Kyle willingly gives up his powers soon afterward when he realizes he is losing touch with the people he was protecting.

 Return of Ion

-Sometime after resuming the Green Lantern identity, Kyle becomes Ion once again when Jade transfers all of her abilities to Kyle after her death during the events of the Rann-Thanagar War.
+Sometime after resuming the Green Lantern identity, Kyle becomes Ion once again when Jade transfers all of her abilities to Kyle after her death during the events of the Rann–Thanagar War.
 This is then followed by a twelve-part Ion miniseries.
 The series follows Kyle as he accepts his new role as "the Torchbearer" for the Guardians and the Corps.
-While doing so, he is confronted with the most challenging adversaries from his past as Green Lantern and the sudden illness of his mother.
-The events of the series are revealed to be a conspiracy against him and serve to launch Kyle towards his roles in the Sinestro Corps War and the events of Countdown to Final Crisis.
+While doing so, he is confronted with the most challenging adversaries from his past as Green Lantern and the sudden illness of his mother Maura, who ultimately dies.
+It is later revealed that Maura died after being infected by Sinestro Corps member Despotellis as part of a conspiracy against Kyle to break his spirit.